Having difficulty finding money for food? The student board of the Student Support Foundation offers these solutions:

-If you have no money for food, go to the SSF Food Pantry, located on the back side of Bagley House (the tan house to the left of Blair Hall) during the hours of operation.
+If you are in need of food, you can go to the SSF Food Pantry, located on the back side of Prospect Dining Hall (the little garage across from Hyde Hall) during the hours of operation.

 Rules for Using the SSF Pantry

-- The Pantry is available to undergraduate and graduate students currently enrolled and taking classes at Plymouth State University, who have no money for food.
+- The Pantry is available to undergraduate and graduate students currently enrolled at Plymouth State University, who have no money for food.
 This service is confidential.

-- You can use the Pantry twice a calendar month, up to four times a semester.
-Each time, you will receive a week’s worth of food, according to the USDA guidelines.
-The Pantry also stocks toiletries.
+- You can use the pantry twice a calendar month, up to four times a semester.
+Each time, you will receive approximately a week’s worth of food.
+The pantry also stocks toiletries.

 - If you are utilizing your local town or church food pantry, you should continue to utilize those resources.
 The Student Support Foundation is not to be used as a substitute or supplement when utilizing other resources.